 Privacy notice for service users

-Here we define ‘service users’ as children and young people or adults who are a part of a family court proceeding.
+Here we define ‘service users’ as children and young people or adults who are a part of family court proceedings.

-- provide information, advice and other support for children and their families.
+- provide information and support to children and their families

 Where do we collect this information from?

 - directly from you in telephone or face-to-face interviews